ilmoralito/100-days-of-code/README.md

 #day 5 01-05-2020

 Today I recap about dynamic api routes using REST api.
 Tomorrow I plan to understand how to keep a state between pages

+#day 6 02-05-2020

+Now I have taken my first steps in understanding how to handle common states between pages.
+Thanks to the excellent article https://reacttricks.com/sharing-global-data-in-next-with-custom-app-and-usecontext-hook/